Privies, Privacy and Power

 I learned much more about this from an article in Biblical Archaeology Review, "Privies and Privacy", on which I based the title of this page.
 That article concentrates, of course, on toilet etiquette of the late Bronze and early Iron Ages, but it relates it to that of the late European Renaissance, which really wasn't very different.
 I will summarize that article and one of its references, and then show how some very old trends in toilet use have continued with the powerful leaders of the 20th Century.

-The one theme constant from Old Testament times to today is that one of the privileges of great power or high social station is the lack of concern for privacy.
+The one theme constant from Biblical times to today is that one of the privileges of great power or high social station is the lack of concern for privacy.
 It wasn't so much about privacy as it was about power and privilege.

 Actions or situations that might be distasteful or embarrassing for commoners were not to those in power.
 Royalty and nobility could behave however they pleased.